cvat-ai/cvat/site/content/en/docs/api_sdk_cli/server-api/_index.md

 ---
 title: 'Server API'
-linkTitle: 'Server API'
+linkTitle: 'API'
 weight: 2
 description: ''
 ---

 ## Overview

-CVAT server provides HTTP REST API for interation.
+CVAT server provides HTTP REST API for interaction.
 Each client application - be it a command line tool, browser or a script - all interact with CVAT via HTTP requests and
 responses: